 Mark: I’m just teasing gonna.

-Howie: Anyway, I thought we might want to look at is the subject of video and how Dentists can make use of it.
+Howie: Anyway, I thought we might want to look at is the subject of dental video and how dentists can make use of it.
 In his or her dental practice and all the various forms and shapes that the video might take.
 What do you think?
 I think that’s a good topic.

 Howie: Okay, I’ve got one here,

 Mark: Yeah, there you go.
 That’s a that’s, that’s a great, so let’s let’s go through the homepage, website dental video.
 What makes a good video and what should the content of that be?
 Should that be a blood bloody implant surgical site video

 Howie: Oh yeah,

 Mark: Nah. no, first, the first, the first thing that you need to do with your dental office website visitors.
 The first thing you need to do with any advertising is to establish an elevated level of trust and respect.

 Mark: And video, does that better than a picture?
 Better than a bio?
 Better than a written word?
 Wouldn’t when you agree, Howie?

 Howie: Yeah, and that’s precisely the reason we started filming our clients, you know, 10 years ago.
 And, and, and just for that reason, I mean, you can only do so much with photos and words, you can do a lot with photos and words, but to establish a level of familiarity and trust with the with the person who which is usually woman who lands on your dental office website that takes video, they want meet you they want to see you and understand what kind of person you are.